dmolony/dm3270/resources/plugins.md

 ##### Plugins Menu
 ![Plugins](pluginmenu.png?raw=true "plugins menu")
 #### Activation
 Select the plugin from the plugins menu.
-Plugins that are defined as Auto are made active by default.
+Plugins that are defined as Active are automatically activated.